skupperproject/refdog/README.md

 #### `tls-credentials`

 The name of a Kubernetes secret containing TLS credentials.
-The secret includes the listener certificate and key.
-The secret can optionally include a trusted client certificate.
+The secret contains the server certificate and key.

-XXX Is this correct?

-XXX Compare to `tls-cert`.
+It can optionally include a client certificate for mutual TLS.

 _Required_: No\
 _Type_: String\